 This book is not just about the black women who were literally human calculators who did some of the most important mathematics of American history, but also about the struggles of being a person of a darker skin tone in a day and age when bigotry was accepted, and talent went unappreciated.

 Fortunately for these women, their mathematical skills shined through, and a small number of them were given amazing opportunities to change the world.
-But I’m angry.
+But I’m still angry.
 What of those who could have contributed so much more, but weren’t allowed due to preconceived stereotypes?
 How much has our society stagnated because of bigotry?
 The thought makes my skin crawl and my mind angry.

 I won’t lie, in some ways the book isn’t the most engaging, because a lot of it is just plain factual.
 But the story!
 It is a history that should be required reading before one can acquire a science based degree in college, if not high school.
 How is it that so many people today have no idea about this?
 The importance these women played, and yet, I only discovered this book by chance.